ierolsen/Trex-Game-with-CNN/README.md

 ```
 >> **OUTPUT:** "down_022f78bc-435f-4978-8524-ff1ea1a40d9a_1.png"

-Then I'll use split method and seperate them as "_", after that the first index will be our label.
+Then I'll use split method and separate them as "_", after that the first index will be our label.
 ```python
 label = filename.split("_")[0]
 ```
 >> **OUTPUT:** "down"

-Also you can check the **record_screen function** to how save the images in first section.
+Also you can check the **record_screen function** to how to save the images in the first section.
 After determined labels, I'll resize and normalization images
 ```python
 im = np.array(Image.open(img).convert("L").resize((width, height)))